 To summarise, stay transparent, cut the nonsense, and record your consent!

 On Dot.vu, there is a GDPR function that can be activated with one click.
 For cookies, this means you can set up multiple cookie consents for monitoring and collecting data for analytical or marketing purposes.
-If the GDPR function is enabled and cookie consent form setup, this means that no information within each category will be collected about visitors until they give their consent.
+If you enable the GDPR function and cookie consent form setup, it means that you agree to not collect any information within each category about visitors until they give their consent.

-You can choose for the cookie consent to be a header or a footer, that will easily appear again from the bottom or top of the page if clients chose to change their consent.
+You can choose for the cookie consent to be a header or a footer, that will appear again from the bottom or top of the page if your clients decide to change their consent.

-If your site supports multiple languages, you can also pick multiple language support to create a consent in multiple languages.
+If your site supports multiple languages, you can also pick several language support to create a consent in different languages.

-On the consent form, there’s the option to add a link to a page for more information about your cookies.
+On the consent form, you have an option to add a link to a page for more information about your cookies.

-Documenting and storing on Dot.vu happens automatically, every consent is attached to the user profile, making it easy to find, access, view, and delete if someone sends in a data erasure request.
+When it comes to documenting and storing on Dot.vu everything happens automatically.
+Every consent is attached to a user profile.
+Therefore, it is easy to find, access, and view, or delete if someone asks to erase his/her data.

-Disclaimer: This website does not include legal advice for your company to use in complying with EU data privacy laws like General Data Protection Regulation.
+This website does not include legal advice for your company to use in complying with EU data privacy laws like the General Data Protection Regulation.
 Instead, it provides information to help you better understand what can be done on the Dot.vu platform to comply with the law.
-This information isn’t legal advice and we encourage you to seek a professional lawyer’s opinion when referring to this.
-To be clear, this information is in no way a recommendation or any expression of legal understanding.
-This page does neither enlist all the regulation within the GDPR, and it’s important that you make sure your company meets all the legal requirements of the GPDR.
+Consequently, this information isn’t legal advice and we encourage you to seek a professional lawyer’s opinion when referring to this.
+In order to be clear, this information is in no way a recommendation or any expression of legal understanding.
+This page does neither enlist all the regulation within the GDPR.
+In a nutshell, it’s important that you make sure your company meets all the legal requirements of the GPDR.